ActionsToolbox/get-language-versions/README.md

     language: "python"
     min-version: 3.7            # not required - defaults to "EOL"
     max-version: 3.10           # not required - defaults to latest
+    max-versions: 0             # not required - defaults to latest
     include-prereleases: true   # not required - defaults to false
     highest-only: true          # not required - defaults to false
     remove-patch-version: true  # not required - defaults to false